 What do I do if I can't come to a program that I registered for?

+Notify HFC ASAP of the cancellation via email at firstname.lastname@example.org or via phone at 651-698-4096.
 Members who make a cancellation 48 hours in advance or more, will receive a credit that may be used at a later date.
-This credit can now be carried over to the next semester.
 Late cancellations and no-shows will not be given a credit.

 What happens if HFC cancels a program?

 HFC will make every effort to reschedule a cancelled activity or program.
-If HFC cannot reschedule, members who have paid for the cancelled activity or program will be issued an electronic (email) credit reimbursement.
-Credits can be applied toward the payment of any HFC programs, and must be redeemed by the expiration date noted on the credit notification.
-Cash and/or any other forms of reimbursement will not be issued.
+If HFC cannot reschedule, members who have paid for the cancelled activity or program will be issued a credit to their account.
+Credits can be applied toward the payment of any HFC programs.
+Cash or any other forms of reimbursement will not be issued.

 What if I don't want to participate in an activity?